 With a seemingly ever-growing number of streaming music services available via the Web and dedicated mobile and tablet apps, choosing the online player that best fits your need is an increasingly difficult task.

 Obviously, there are some big names that you might already be aware of, but there are also some newer services that launched in the last 12 months, and some of the existing ones have changed features, so we thought it well worth putting together a roundup to give you some insight into what each offers before you hand over any hard-earned cash.

 Perhaps paying for one that lets you download tracks for offline listening, or upload your entire music library for playback anywhere could be worthwhile in the long run, even if it seems more expensive at first.
-Or perhaps you don’t listen that often, so you don’t really need to pay for one at all.
+Or perhaps you don’t listen that often, so you prefer a free option.
 Do you need access via a mobile app for listening while on-the-move?
 Do you want a radio streaming-style experience or do you decide exactly which song or album you to listen to?

 There are lots of options out there, but here are some of the biggest and most notable online music players that are worth checking out.

 Spotify is one of the best-known music services available, and as such it has a 20 million strong catalogue of tracks available to listen to – it also means there’s a thriving hub of third-party apps too, like the BBC’s Playlister service among many other, with which to extend your listening.